FAQ

 ports.

 You may find MySQL can’t connect after installing Istio.
-This is because of PERMISSIVE
+This is because MySQL is a server first protocol,

 .